 Business enablement allows you to be proactive with your business technologies, instead of reactive.

-Business Enablement Can Be Simple
+Business Enablement Can Be Simple, But Significant

 While this can be difficult to remember when your servers won't communicate and your firewalls block data transfers, it remains true: business technology is meant to simplify.
 But this simplification doesn’t happen on its own.